Cytometry and Cell Sorting Core Facility

 - Cytometry and Cell Sorting Core Unit

-- Chemical-technical assistant
+- Medical-technical laboratory assistant

 - Cytometry and Cell Sorting Core Unit